kkrll/kkrll/content/writings/virality/index.md

 ---
 title: Virality
-date: "2015-05-28T22:40:32.169Z"
+date: "2022-07-15"
 description: Virality is a notion of common knowledge today - almost everyone has some understanding of it.
 Becoming viral is a healthy intention for a product, service provider or creator.
 So here we are going to dive a bit deeper into how it works and what companies do to give more reasons and means for their audience to share a word about them.
 ---

 This article is the first part of two, which is theoretical and describes how companies leverage virality.
-The second one is about the workshop intended to ideate on how we can use it and turntheory into practice.
+[The second one](/virality-workshop) is about the workshop intended to ideate on how we can use it and turntheory into practice.

 ## What is virality technically?